IvanoBilenchi/ICTextView/README.md

 - Highly customizable
 - Doesn't use delegate methods (you can still implement your own)
 - Methods to account for contentInsets in iOS 7
-- Contains workarounds to many known iOS 7 UITextView bugs
+- Contains workarounds to some known iOS 7 UITextView bugs

 #### Compatibility